Children's Hospital is part of the UPMC family.

 Reading storybooks about pets or people dying can help teach kids about death.
 Even preschoolers can talk about what it means to die.
 Discussing these issues before a loved one dies will help kids handle death when it does occur.
 Like anyone, children need time to grieve, but parents should consider seeking professional help from teachers or counselors if it seems necessary.

 Accepting death is no easy matter, but once children work through their feelings, they'll be able to cope with their loss and find comfort from others.
-Children's Hospital of Pittsburgh of UPMC offers Positive Parenting classes and other parenting workshops.
+UPMC Children's Hospital of Pittsburgh offers Positive Parenting classes and other parenting workshops.

 Children's Hospital of Pittsburgh of UPMC offers Positive Parenting classes and other parenting workshops.
 For more information, call the Community Education Department at 412-692-7105.